The Church enjoying the Garden Party at the Rectory on Sunday |

 It strikes me that this is becoming my whole approach to being a church, too.
 Create a positive space where people feel free to enter - not fussy - not perfect - just open and willing to receive.
 Although quality liturgy is important, church is not just about clever sermons, impressive anthems or typo-free bulletins.
 Although good programming is important, church is not about providing the perfect program for everyone.

-that they'll be getting married at Grace next year.
+Elsa with John and Kim, who announced that they'll be getting married at Grace next year.
+Bob and Chris in the background. |

 I think it comes down to just putting out something for people to eat and drink and creating a comfortable, welcoming and positive space for people to come together, encounter each other and hopefully encounter God in the process.